Do I need to make a reservation?

 YES!
 We highly recommend making a reservation to ensure you get the date and time of day you prefer.

 Please take note that your reservation is for the time that you arrive; not the time that you will be jumping.
-This adventure takes 1/2 a day, 5-6 hours long.
+This adventure takes 1/2 a day during the weekdays, and a full day on Saturday and Sunday.
 Please plan accordingly.

 For the weekends, the 7am, 8am and 9am reservation slots are the customer favourite for the following reasons 1) you get the skydive done early and have the rest of the day to celebrate and do other things, 2) there are rarely wind holds early in the morning; operations stoppage for high winds occur with regularity at mid afternoon, 3) both you and your instructor are fresh to enjoy the experience.

 For the weekdays, the 9am reservation slot is the most desired.